deislabs/mystikos/README.md

 the build outputs to /opt/openlibos.

-Open LibOS can be used to run applications on a non-sgx Ubuntu 18.04 machine while running with the Linux target.
+Open LibOS can be used to run applications on a non-sgx Ubuntu 18.04 machine while running with the Linux target (simulation mode).
 Obviously you need a sgx capable machine to try out the SGX target.
 We recommend an [ACC VM](https://aka.ms/accgetstarted) for that.

 # Documents